OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/OpenVdbMap_v2.md

         default: []

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The OpenVdbGeometry object(s) from which to retrieve the .vdb filename and transform when 'vdb source' is set to 'from OpenVdbGeometry'</p>
+        <p class="scene-class-attr-comment">The OpenVdbGeometry object(s) from which to retrieve the .vdb filename and transform when 'vdb source' is set to 'from OpenVdbGeometry'</p>

     </p>